Blessing of Class Diversity in Pre-training: EXPERIMENTS

 We now introduce the key notion of \emph{diversity}, which measures how well a learned representation, say $h'$, from the pre-training task can be transferred to the downstream task. \begin{definition} Let $h \in \gH$ be the optimal representation function.
 Let $f^{\pre} \in \gF^{\pre}$ be the optimal pre-training predictor on top of $h$.
 The \textbf{diversity parameter} $\nu >0$ is the largest constant that satisfies

-\end{definition} While Definition~\ref{defn:pre_diff}-~\ref{defn:diverse} are naturally defined from inspecting the pre-training procedure, it is not trivial to use these definitions to derive statistical guarantees.
+\end{definition} The interpretation of $\nu$ is that it serves as a task-relatedness parameter.
+While Definition~\ref{defn:pre_diff}-~\ref{defn:diverse} are naturally defined from inspecting the pre-training procedure, it is not trivial to use these definitions to derive statistical guarantees.
 In particular, one of our key technical challenge is to show the least singular value of the last linear layer serves as a lower bound of the diversity parameter when $\gF^{\pre}$ and $\gF^{\down}$ are linear function classes.